frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/workflow-actions.md

 **Workflow Actions is a single place to manage all the pending actions you can take on Workflows.**

+Workflow Actions will send email notifications only if the 'Send Email Alert' checkbox is ticked in the Workflow that you've created.

 To access Workflow Actions, go to:
 > Home > Settings > Workflow > Workflow Actions